 Ensuring high quality can be tricky.
-Many factors can negatively affect product quality: insufficient supplier assessment, poor quality assurance at the start of production, lack of quality control following production, and no consideration for the quality or suitability of inputs.
+Many factors can negatively affect product quality: insufficient apparel manufacturer assessment, poor quality assurance at the start of production, lack of quality control following production, and no consideration for the quality or suitability of inputs.

 A single sample often does not tell the full story about the quality of a product and the reliability of a manufacturer’s quality control mechanisms.
 Many suppliers in China, Bangladesh, and other major garment producing countries in Asia either don’t follow production standards closely or have bad production standards.

 Many people don’t conduct a feasibility study before they start production.
 This often leads to underestimated price and overestimated production speed, resulting in unpleasant surprises, higher costs, and slower final delivery.

 Another potential problem is that clients often do not know where inputs are coming from, making it difficult to assess quality, suitability, and cost-effectiveness.
 Not knowing components’ respective cost, may be paying far more than the fair market value of inputs, increasing costs and lowering profitability.